DSP Basics: Signal generation

 plot(t, noise, title = "Шум с равномерным распределением")

-Now let's try to combine noise and a sawtooth signal, but do it in such a way that the noise level increases with the signal level.
-Using a reference signal, let's generate a sawtooth signal that varies between 0 and +1.
-Then multiply the noise by the resulting sawtooth signal and sum the increasing sawtooth with the increasing noise:
+Now let's try to combine noise and a sawtooth signal, but we'll do it in such a way that the noise level increases with the signal level.
+Using the master signal, we will generate a sawtooth, varying from 0 to +1.
+Then we multiply the noise by the resulting sawtooth signal and sum the increasing "saw" with increasing noise.:

 clean_sawtooth = mod.(t*10,1); # "чистый" пилообразный сигнал